aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

  * Version 0.9.7 (Oct 10, 2022):
     * Allow period as a valid character in the `externalKeyId`.
  * Version 0.9.8 (Oct 12, 2022):
     * Changes to render the architecture diagram and tables correctly when viewing the specification markdown on GitHub.
+    * Fixed anchor link navigation, added a table of contents and removed extraneous asterisks in a couple of headers.
+    * Removed unnecessary reference to post-quantum TLS ciphersuites in S2N